Provides slack alerts due to failures in critical services.

 any chat/mail service that supports webhooks.

 If the state changes to yellow and have not changed back to green within 5 minutes the service will send an alert.
-If the state however changes to red, it will be alert after 1 minute.
-We can live without a replica but if we are missing a primary shard, then we miss data.
+If the state however changes to red, it will alert after 1 minute.
+We can live without a replica but if we are missing a primary shard, then we have unavailable data.

-Elasticsearch storage Elasticsearch consists of multiple data nodes.
+Elasticsearch consists of multiple data nodes.
 Theses nodes are given an specific amount of storage to their disposal.
 If this storage is reaching pre-configured limits it will trigger and send a message.
-SDUCloud uses the following configuration:
+UCloud uses the following configuration:

 alertmessage clarifying which node has used 90% of its storage.

-This gives time to either scale up or clean out in the elastic indices before the watermark limits are reach and further actions are required and limitation are enforced by elastic it self.
+This gives time to either scale up or clean out in the elastic indices before the watermark limits are reached and further actions are required and limitation are enforced by elastic it self.

 This alert gives a heads up when running close to the cluster limit.
 This makes it possible to take actions before allocations are put on hold.
 If no configuration is given to the alert, then a default of 500 available shards are set as the threshold before an alert triggers.